ivan-tkatchev/tab/README.md

 Arrays under a map key will concatenate, and such a program will produce the expected result -- an array of all day values for each month.

+### Error handling ###

+Sequence, map and array comprehensions allow a special syntax for handling exceptions thrown while evaluating expressions.

+Simply put the special token `try` after the `[`, `{` or `[.` opening parenthesis to silently ignore errors instead of aborting evaluation.

+For example:

+   [ try uint.@ ]

+will ignore any lines on the standard input that can't be parsed as a number.

+   first.{ try cut(@, " ", 1) }

+will output the second word from each line, and ignore all lines that don't contain a space character.

 ### Recursion ###

 `tab` supports a limited kind of tail recursion for special cases when a simple step-by-step application of operations will not work.